 PiP establishes the fundamental principles of development in terms of the use, location and amount of development.
 However planning permission is not granted until Technical Details Consent is applied for and approved.

 ‘Brownfield Land' (previously developed land) is defined in Annex 2 of the National Planning Policy Framework (2012) as:

 "Land which is or was occupied by a permanent structure, including the curtilage of the developed land (although it should not be assumed that the whole of the curtilage should be developed) and any associated fixed surface infrastructure.
 This excludes land that is or has been occupied by agricultural or forestry buildings; land that has been developed for minerals extraction or waste disposal by landfill purposes where provision for restoration has been made through development control procedures; land in

 built-up areas such as private residential gardens, parks, recreation grounds and allotments; and land that was previously-developed, but where the remains of the permanent structure have blended into the landscape in the process of time."

 Sites put forward which meet the definition of brownfield land (above) will be assessed in terms of whether they are:

 - available for residential development (as indicated by the landowner / developer)

 - achievable (development is likely to take place within 15 years of the entry date on the register)

 Sites listed within the Brownfield Land Register are expected to be subject to the approval of further details prior to development taking place.

-If a site is identified it doesn’t automatically mean that it will be added to the Register or granted planning permission in the future.
+Submissions for this year’s brownfield land register has now closed.
+However, should you wish to submit a site for next year’s register please complete a Call for Sites form, including the brownfield land section (Part C).
+An identified site doesn't automatically mean that it will be added to the Register or granted planning permission in the future.